-The Stanley Park Seawall runs 9 kilometres around the entire park along the waterfront.
+The Stanley Park Seawall runs 9 kilometres (5.6 miles) around the entire park along the water's edge.
 People walk, run, bicycle, rollerblade, and skateboard on the seawall.
 There is magnificent scenery and many attractions, statues, plaques, and benches along the seawall.
 The seawall is possibly the most popular attraction of Stanley Park!

-The seawall is relatively flat.
+The seawall is mainly flat.
 There is a slight incline from Hallelujah Point to Brockton Point Lighthouse.

-It takes about 3-4 hours to casually walk the entire seawall.
+It takes an average person about 3-4 hours to casually walk the entire seawall.
 Note that you can walk in either direction on the seawall.

 It takes less than 1 hour to casually bicycle around the entire seawall.
 Note that you have to ride counter-clockwise on the bicycle/rollerblade/skateboard path.